endpoints4s/scalaj/README.md

 ## Contributing

-This project is looking for maintainers and contributors.
 See the [contributing guide](CONTRIBUTING.md).
+This project is looking for maintainers and contributors, please open an issue if you are interested in becoming a maintainer.

 ## License